ronituohino/doodle-design/README.md

   - By default the application supports English and Finnish, more languages can be added, but the client has to be modified some to support more
   - Also, by default the application supports Euro, but more can be added, however the frontend requires some tinkering
   - Admins can add/remove/modify categories
+  - Admins can modify/remove accounts
-- GraphQL server
+- Server
-  - Both of these applications talk with a GraphQL server, which handles saving/fetching data to/from a Mongo database.
+  - The client and admin application talk to the server runnin in Heroku.
+The server is running an Express http server and an Apollo GraphQL server.
+  - The database solution is MongoDB.
+In production the server connects to a database running in [MongoDB](https://www.mongodb.com/)

-The database solution is Mongo.
-During development a local [Docker Mongo container](https://hub.docker.com/_/mongo) is booted up with initial values.
+  - In development a local [Docker Mongo container](https://hub.docker.com/_/mongo) is booted up with initial values.
-During production the GraphQL server connects to a server set up in [MongoDB](https://www.mongodb.com/).

-All of these parts are served in Docker containers in production.
-The development environment is not containerized, except for the local Mongo server.

-In production, a reverse proxy container (Traefik) takes care of connecting to the different applications.
-The configuration for Traefik is in the labels of containers in docker-compose.yml

 The client and admin application use [Create React App](https://github.com/facebook/create-react-app).